 Boeing has been awarded a $277 million contract from U.S. Naval Air Systems Command to support flight tests of the Raytheon Advanced Aerial Sensor (AAS) radar on the P-8A Poseidon maritime multimission aircraft.
 Work under the contract is due to be completed in August 2016.
 The goal is to demonstrate that the P-8 can be adapted to perform the same kind of wide-area ground surveillance as the aging E-8C Joint Stars system.
 The AAS radar, with a 40-ft.-long active, electronically scanned ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Boeing Gets P-8A Radar Test Contract".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Boeing Gets P-8A Radar Test Contract".